Abu 'Afak: Ibn Ishaq's account

+But there is no chain of transmission mentioned for the story through Ibn Ishaq, and therefore either Ibn Ishaq narrated the story without chain, or the chain is missing (since Ibn Ishaq's prophetic biography have not been transmitted completely, but some of which survive through the writings of Ibn Hisham and Ibn Jarir al-Tabari.).

+This is with the knowledge that Ibn Ishaq was born at least 67 years after the death of Muhammad.

 Waqidi's account

-The following is an excerpt from Rizwi Faizer’s translation of Waqidi’s military history, chapter “The Expedition to Kill Abu ‘Afak”.
+The following is an excerpt from Rizwi Faizer's translation of Waqidi's military history, chapter “The Expedition to Kill Abu ‘Afak”.

 Sa’id b.
 Muhammad related to us from ‘Umara b.
 Ghaziyya, and Abu Mus’ab related to us from Isma’il b.
 Mus’ab b.
 Isma’il b.
 Zayd b.
 Thabit from his elders, who said: “There was a sheikh of the Banu ‘Amr ibn ‘Awf called ‘Abu Afak.
 He was an old man who had reached one hundred and twenty years when the Prophet arrived in Medina.
 He provoked the enmity of the Prophet and did not enter Islam.
 When the Messenger of God went out to Badr and returned, and God granted him victory, Abu ‘Afak envited him and opposed him, saying: